Last updated on April 21st, 2018

 Then came the “fact” that 20 percent of that group who never smoked became e-cigarette “users”.
 Forget the true fact that this number represents less than 1% of the population studied!
 Let’s also not forget the fact that they called any kid who tried even one puff on an ecig over the past 30 days a “user”.

-No mention was made of the recent scientific studies by respected scientist Dr. Konstantinos Farsalinos, cardiologist at the Onassis Cardiac Surgery Center in Athens whose reports on e-cigarettes support the fact that they are not a ‘gateway’ to smoking.
+No mention was made of the recent scientific studies by respected scientist Dr. Konstantinos Farsalinos, cardiologist at the Onassis Cardiac Surgery Center in Athens Greece.
+His reports on e-cigarettes support the fact that they are not a ‘gateway’ to smoking.

 The U.S. media reports that spewed from news of the CDC/FDA junk science study turned into an impressive bit of political bravado that encouraged more of the same.